jasl/vibe_photos_v4/AI_TASK_TRACKER.md

 ### M3 — Search & Tools (PostgreSQL + pgvector + docker-compose)

-- [ ] Design PostgreSQL schema and migrations based on the M1/M2 SQLite projections and Phase Final specs.
+- [ ] Design PostgreSQL schema and migrations based on the M1/M2 SQLite cache tables and Phase Final specs.
 - [ ] Implement search and inspection APIs backed by PostgreSQL + pgvector (hybrid text + vector + filters).
 - [ ] Define a `docker-compose` stack (API, workers, DB, Redis, UI) suitable for PC/NAS deployment and wire the existing preprocessing pipeline into this stack.